Heyabird/frontend_challenge/README.md

 <br/>
 <img width="1087" alt="Screen Shot 2021-01-10 at 11 48 52 AM" src="https://user-images.githubusercontent.com/29670399/104133684-f692f700-5339-11eb-810e-25a59b598660.png"><br/>
 <br/>
 <p>One of the objectives of this challenge was to match <a href="https://www.figma.com/file/FqVA3ujDtY4ebdfoegnU1m/Webstacks-Coding-Challenge-Mockup?node-id=0%3A1" target="_blank">the mockup</a>.
 The mockup is in the resolution 1700 x 906, so I followed how the site looks like in that resolution as the model.
-The site also works in other desktop screen models but not in ipad or mobile resolutions.</p>
+The site also works in other desktop screen models but not in ipad or mobile resolutions.
+Hover effects were added as bonus.</p>
 <br/>
 <hr/>
 <h3 align="center"><b>> What's Next?:</b></h3>